 Is Ashley Furniture Made From Sustainable Wood? – Does it Come From the USA?

 As of 2022, Ashley Furniture uses engineered wood, also known as man-made wood.
-This is crafted from a wide variety of derivative lumber products, manufactured by binding together fibers, veneers, and strands from residues and even sometimes locally grown and “defective” labeled trees like reclaimed pine as it often is the case.
+This is crafted from a wide variety of derivative lumber products, manufactured by binding together fibers, veneers, and strands from residues and even sometimes locally grown and “defective” labeled trees like reclaimed pine.
 On a larger scale, this material blend significantly reduces their carbon footprint, but traditional lumber hailing from trees is still a part of their craft.

 Ashley Furniture’s Footprint in America